-Newcomers to Downton also include Killing Eve’s David Haig (playing the royal butler), Geraldine James (Queen Mary), Kate Phillips (Mary, Princess Royal), and Tuppence Middleton and Stephen Campbell-Moore (in an undisclosed role) and Tuppence Middleton (Lucy Smith).
+Newcomers to Downton also include Killing Eve’s David Haig (playing the royal butler), Geraldine James (Queen Mary), Kate Phillips (Mary, Princess Royal), Stephen Campbell-Moore (in an undisclosed role) and Tuppence Middleton (Lucy Smith).

 One person who won’t be returning, however, is Lily James as Lady Rose.
 She told People magazine: “My character Rose moved off to New York, so it would be far-fetched to bring her back.
 I would have loved to have come back for a scene, but for a movie, it can’t be like a Christmas special and it needs to be a focused storyline.
 There was simply no space for Rose.”

 Carter added: “Her story finished in the series.
 She went off and got married and she sort of disappeared, really.
 It’s probably just easier – it’s hard enough getting 15 or 20 of us back together, never mind having Lily call in from Hollywood.”

 Ed Speleers has also let slip that he’s not involved, telling Eamonn Holmes and Ruth Langsford on This Morning: “I haven’t had the call about that… but Downton was a big part of my life.
 I met the mother of my children there [wardrobe director Asia Macey], and that place was sort of like a drama school for me in some respects.
 My career started there and it was a real melting pot with great actors like Hugh Bonneville and Maggie Smith, it was a great place for me to learn.
 That was a huge part of my life.”

 When will the Downton movie be set and what will happen?

 Plot details for the film have long been kept under wraps, but we now know that the movie will revolve around a royal visit from King George V and Queen Mary.